m3dev/gokart/docs/task_information.rst

             self.dump(','.join(task))

-The more dependencies you have, the harder it is to see the tree.
+The more dependencies you have, the harder it is to grasp the task tree.

 .. code:: python